 In addition, only a licensed IP can advise on formal procedures in respect of all Company Voluntary Arrangements (CVAs) and Individual Voluntary Arrangements (IVAs).
 In carrying out their duties, IPs must comply with statutory requirements and follow best practice and ethical guidance.

-All qualified IPs must be licensed and regulated by a recognised professional body (a ‘RPB’).
+The current regulatory framework has been in place since October 2015.
+All IPs must be licensed and regulated by a Recognised Professional Body (“an RPB”).
 Currently, there are five RPBs.
 Each is required to have proper procedures in place to ensure that a complaint made against an IP it authorises is properly investigated.

 This Commons briefing paper provides an outline of the current regulation of IPs.
-It also provides information on how a complaint can be made against an authorised IP.
+It provides information on how a complaint can be made against an authorised IP.
+At section 5, it also considers the Insolvency Service’s recent call for evidence.

 Commons Briefing papers SN05531